wtnh/repo/README.md

-This repository contains the master configuration file for thr Revs CarPad app.
+This repository contains the master configuration file for the Revs CarPad app.